 On the other hand, if you don’t tend to take photos on your phone, prefer to have them professionally printed, or simply don’t have a desire to have paper copies of your photos, then an iPhone printer may not be your best choice.

 Instead, look for a service such as Snapfish, Costco, or Fromex that will develop photos when you occasionally need it rather than investing in a printer just for you.

-Buying an iPhone Photo Printer: What to Consider?
+Buying an iPhone Photo Printer: What to Consider in 2022?